Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Predictive Learning-aided Control

 The intuition of \ade{} is that if the environment is changing over time, we should rely on prediction for control.
 Else if the environment is stationary, then one should use the average distribution learned over time to combat the potential prediction error that may affect performance. $T_l$ is introduced to ensure the accuracy of the empirical distribution and can be regarded as the confidence-level given to the distribution stationarity.
 A couple of technical remarks are also ready. (a) The term $ 2M\log(T_l) /\sqrt{T_l}$ is to compensate the inevitable deviation of $\hat{\bv{\pi}}^m(t)$ from the true value due to randomness. (b) In $\mathcal{W}_m(t)$, we only use the first $T_l$ historic samples.
 Doing so avoids random oscillation in estimation and facilitates analysis.

-Note that prediction is used in two ways in \ade.
+Prediction is used in two ways in \ade.
 First, it is used in step (i) to decide whether the empirical distributions match (average prediction).
 Second, it is used to check whether prediction is consistent with the history (individual prediction).
 The reason for having this two-way utilization is to accommodate general prediction types.
 For example, suppose each $\hat{\bv{\pi}}(t+k)$ denotes the indicator for state $S(t+k)$, e.g., as in the look-ahead window model \cite{huang-predictive-14}.
 Then, step (ii) is loose since $e(k)$ is large, but step (i) will be useful.
-On the other hand, when $\hat{\bv{\pi}}(t+k)$ gets closer to the true distribution, both steps will be useful.
+If $\hat{\bv{\pi}}(t+k)$ gets closer to the true distribution, both steps will be useful.